rust-unofficial/too-many-lists/src/fifth-final.md

 time improvement over the naive safe queue, and we managed to reuse almost all of the logic from the safe stack!

+You know, except for that part where miri completely dunked on us and we had to write a short master's thesis on rust's memory model.
+You know, as you do.

-We also notably *didn't* have to write any crazy Rc or RefCell stuff.
+But on the bright side we *didn't* have to write any jank Rc or RefCell stuff.

 ```rust
 use std::ptr;